anthonypernia/anthonypernia/README.md

 I'm [Anthony Pernia](https://anthonyperniah.github.io/), a passionate self-taught Developer, Data Architect, and Cloud Computing Enthusiast.
 I am passionate about building things with code that were previously considered impossible.
-Also always try to learn new things always and share them with the Open Source community, as I have learned a lot from them.
+Also always try to learn new things always and share them with the developer community, as I have learned a lot from them.
 <br>

 - 🤓 Ask me anything, if I don't know, and I can, we will investigate together.